 Aussies are drinking less milk than ever, with the average consumption dropping nearly 10 litres per capita in six years.
 And with the rise in popularity of vegetarian and vegan diets, along with alternatives like soy, oat and almond milk, this doesn’t come as a surprise.

 Another reason why many people are ditching dairy is the belief that it can help you lose weight.
 The thinking often goes that dairy is high in fat and cutting out fat can lead to weight loss.
 But exactly how accurate is this?

 Are you trying to lose weight?
 Read our comprehensive guide on weight loss to understand where to begin, what happens when you lose weight, and what doesn't work when it comes to dieting.

-On the Total Wellbeing Diet, we recommend 2 to 4 serves of dairy per day, which equates to a cup of low-fat milk, 2 slices of cheese or a 175g tub of yoghurt.
+The CSIRO Total Wellbeing Diet recommends two to four serves of dairy per day.
+One serve equates to a cup (250 ml) of low-fat milk, two slices of low-fat cheese or a 175 g tub of yoghurt.

 If you choose to ditch dairy completely or cut down on your consumption, it’s important to include alternatives that deliver calcium.

 The amount of calcium you need changes over the course of your life.
 The Australian Dietary Guidelines recommend:

 Looking for weight loss motivation, dinner inspiration or exercise ideas?
 Check out the CSIRO Total Wellbeing Diet blog or take a look at some of our delicious, healthy recipes.